Day 01: Flight into Paro from Delhi/Calcutta or Bangkok. Birding along the Pa Chhu.

 NIGHT: Meri Puensum, Punakha, (1,300m).

-Day 04: Punakha to Tashithang and back to Punakha
+Day 04: Punakha to Tashithang (JDN Park) and Punakha Dzong.

-Today we will drive up to the beautiful, pristine forested areas of Jigme Dorji Wangchuck National Park, at an elevation of 1,400m.
-This area is much warmer than we have previously experienced, which means a very early rise in order to catch bird activities in the beauty of the warm broad-leaved forest.
-Here we may encounter: River Lapwing; Red-headed Trogon; Gray-headed Woodpecker; Greater Yellownape; Striated Bulbul; the glowing Little Niltava; the three different tesias; Pygmy Blue-Flycatcher; Pygmy and Spotted wren babblers (the later is a constant singer with a beautiful voice!), and the dazzling Scarlet Finch; Nepal Fulvetta; Slaty-backed and Spotted forktails.
+An early morning drive up to the beautiful, pristine forested areas of Jigme Dorji Wangchuck National Park, at an elevation of 1,400m.
+Here we will look for: Collared Scops Owl; River Lapwing; Red-headed Trogon; Gray-headed Woodpecker; Greater Yellownape; Striated Bulbul; the glowing Little Niltava; the three different tesias; Pygmy Blue-Flycatcher; Pygmy and Spotted wren babblers (the later is a constant singer with a beautiful voice!), and the dazzling Scarlet Finch; Nepal Fulvetta and Slaty-backed Forktail.

 NIGHT: Meri Puensum, Punakha, (1,300m).